infsystems5/blog_test/TEST_HIERARCHICALATTENTION.md

 ### Data Preprocessing

 To demonstrate how to apply HAN we use a part of Amazon reviews for Electronic data which are public available [here](http://jmcauley.ucsd.edu/data/amazon/).
-This data set consists of nearly 1.7 billion reviews.
+This data set consists of nearly 1.7 million reviews.
 As the model learns through training it is highly important to have data sets with a large number of observations.
-Nevertheless, a billion reviews would take us **days** to train on, so we set the number of reviews to keep equal to 100,000. <br>
+Nevertheless, a million reviews would take us **days** to train on, so we set the number of reviews to keep equal to 100,000. <br>
 We combine the review columns to one column to consider them together in the model and keep only the necessary columns.

 =============script first_steps